The Intake

 Conclusion

 R03.0 is a code for documenting elevated blood pressure readings without a hypertension diagnosis.
 Proper usage and accurate documentation facilitates correct billing and monitoring of patients who may be at risk for developing hypertension.
-By understanding the appropriate application and common pitfalls, healthcare providers can effectively utilize this code in their practice.
+By understanding the appropriate application and common pitfalls, healthcare providers can effectively use this code in their practice.

 Subscribe to The Intake: